-Whitley College and AAMS are pleased to be co-hosting the 2017 AAMS Conference at Whitley College, Melbourne, from the 2nd-5th July, 2017.
+Our most recent collaboration has been our 2017 triennial confrence.
+Whitley College and AAMS were pleased to co-host the 2017 AAMS Conference at Whitley College, Melbourne, from the 2nd-5th July, 2017.

-Plenary presentations from Australian and International guests will address the theme of 'Reimagining Home', inviting us to reimagine home at several levels - domestic, church, national, and international.
-We will consider how communities of faith share God's stories today in an increasingly diverse and alienating environment so that people can encounter Jesus, God's shalom, one another, and become part of a community in which they belong and feel at home.
+Plenary presentations from Australian and International guests addressed the theme of 'Reimagining Home', inviting us to reimagine home at several levels - domestic, church, national, and international.
+A diverse range of supporting papers explored how communities of faith share God's stories today in an increasingly diverse and alienating environment so that people can encounter Jesus, God's shalom, one another, and become part of a community in which they belong and feel at home.

 1. Rediscovering: Following Jesus in Someone Else's Country